sleekmason/Lilidog/README.md

 Even though this is currently based on the Lxde-openbox combo, I have since separated out Openbox, <br/>
 which can now be started on it's own in the lightdm login screen.
 Just another choice, <br/>
 not necessarily better or worse.
+For pure Openbox and Fluxbox, Fonts are changed through ~/.Xresources.

 Hybrid Monster panel by default in Openbox, with options for FbPanel, Lxpanel, or Tint2 panel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>